x7ian/drupal-custom-audioplayer/README.md

 ## Configure the View

-   - Its important to add all four fields to the view.
+   - It's important to add all four fields to the view.
-   - Then go to the views Audiplayer format Settings.
+   - Then go to the views Audio player format Settings.
-   - Indicate what fields from the view configuration you have customized are used for each of the simple audioplayer plugin values.
-Remember to ser a field of each title, song writer, lyrics and audio file.
+   - Indicate what fields from the view configuration you have customized are used for each of the simple audio player plugin values.
+Remember to set a field of each of the four fields title, song writer, lyrics and audio file.

 Create Block or page views according to your needs.
 Use filters, relationships and contextual values to configure more complex views according to your requirements.
-Flush cache to make sure the audioplayer works properly.
+Flush Drupal cache to make sure the audioplayer works properly.